KaikeWesleyReis/ePuck-navigation-control/README.md

 # BIR Challenge
 This code was created using Lua programming language in V-REP Software.
 The challenge consist in create a navigation system to ePuck robot model allowing him to:
-- start
+- start from Start Point
 - follow a black line as route
 - avoid any obstacle present in his route
 - follow the black line after avoid a obstacle
-- finish when ePuck gets to ending point
+- finish when ePuck gets to Ending Point

-*PS*: To works correctly, is necessary to start with the light sensors in white field.
+*PS*: To works correctly, is necessary to start with the light sensors in a white field.

 ### Test Environment
 Here you can see the environment here this navigation system was created to face: